Aboveground Tank Removal Service

 Complexities involved in aboveground storage tank projects

-At CommTank, we’ve earned our success in the commercial industry by understanding the complexities involved in aboveground storage tank projects.
+The CommTank team has earned success in the commercial industry by understanding the complexities involved in aboveground storage tank projects.
 Key complexities include knowledge of products and their flash points, as well as proper equipment applications.

 Product knowledge is critical for pumping success

-Since the equipment used to pump one type of fuel does not work for another, it’s vital to know the type of product in the tank.
+Equipment systems used to pump one type of fuel do not work for another, so it’s vital to know the type of product in the tank.
 For example, some fuels (such as ethanol and biodiesel) can degrade rubber, so the choice of fuel hose or pump seals is important.
 Number 4 and 6 heating oil each require warming to reduce viscosity before they can be pumped, so the proper equipment must be used to ensure success.

-Proper handling of potentially flammable tank vapors ensures everyone’s safety, and it all begins with product knowledge.
+Information about proper handling of potentially flammable tank vapors ensures everyone’s safety.
+It all begins with product knowledge.
 For example, fuel oil will not ignite unless subjected to very high temperatures, but gasoline is highly flammable in normal temperature ranges.